Most real estate listing presentations are boring, ineffective, or even worse terrible at converting prospects into listings.

 A listing presentation is another huge opportunity to stand out from other realtors.
 According to the National Association of Realtors, 2 out of every 3 sellers only contact one agent before choosing who they're going to list their home with.

-So either if you're the first agent they talk with and you have a 66-percent chance of listing, or you have a chance to impress over the last realtor they talked with, if you impress them here, chances are you win the listing.
+So either, you're the first agent they talk with and you have a 66-percent chance of listing, or you have a chance to impress over the last realtor they talked with.
+If you impress them here, chances are you win the listing.

 Here are some tips and ideas to assure that you win the listing.

 Don’t “Wing” It But Rather Use A Proven Real Estate Listing Presentation

 Most Realtors use a CMA as their listing presentation.
 They compete over price to get a listing.
 It’s not unusual for a realtor to name a higher price than they feel the home will sell for just to get the listing.
 Basing your listing of a CMA is a problem for that reason.